About the Coalition

 OUR VALUES: 1) The FED UP!
 Coalition does not accept financial support from manufacturers or distributors of opioid medications or from providers of addiction treatment services that do not offer evidence-based treatment.
 2) The FED UP!
 Coalition is nonpartisan, inclusive and welcomes as members all individuals, organizations and agencies that support its mission and its platform.

 OUR GOALS: 1) PUBLIC ENGAGEMENT PROGRAM — An engaged public that is actively advocating for changes in Federal policy and legislation needed to bring an end to the epidemic of opioid addiction and overdose deaths.
-2) ADVOCACY PROGRAM — A Federal government that initiates, supports and implements the policies and legislation necessary to bring an end to the epidemic of opioid addiction and overdose deaths.
+2) ADVOCACY PROGRAM — A Federal government that initiates, supports and implements the policies and legislation necessary to bring an end to all opioid addiction and overdose deaths.

 10671484_10205026768407827_3442486425475685160_nThe History of FED UP!